rbrt-weiler/coinspy/README.md

-# CoinSpy
+# Coinspy

-CoinSpy aids crypto currency investors by fetching market prices and pushing them to devices via Pushover.
+Coinspy aids crypto currency investors by fetching market prices and pushing them to devices via Pushover.

 **Currently in development and not feature-complete.**